One of our readers recently asked us how to divide posts into tabs to save space and make it easier for users to find what they’re looking for.

 After that, simply click the ‘Create New Landing Page’ button.

-From here, SeedProd will show you multiple landing page templates to choose from.
+From here, SeedProd will show you multiple landing page templates from which to choose.

 Go ahead and select a template that you’d like to use.
 Just hover over the template and click the orange tick mark icon.